Income tax credits and reliefs following a death

-In the tax year in which a non assessable spouse dies, the assessable spouse
+In the tax year in which a non-assessable spouse or civil partner dies, the assessable spouse or civil partner

 - Is taxable on his/her own total income for the full year plus the total income of his/her spouse to the date of death

-- Is entitled to the full amount of the married tax credit and the PAYE credit (2 PAYE credits if both have enough income taxable under the PAYE system)
+- Is entitled to the full amount of the Married Person or Civil Partner Tax Credit and the Employee (PAYE) Credit (2 Employee Credits if both have enough income taxable under the PAYE system)

 - May claim other tax credits due to both spouses in that year

-For the period 1 January to the date of death, the assessable spouse:
+For the period 1 January to the date of death, the assessable spouse or civil partner:

 - Is taxable on his/her own total income and the total income of his/her spouse for this period

-- Is entitled to the full amount of the married tax credit and the PAYE credit (2 PAYE credits if both have sufficient income taxable under the PAYE system)
+- Is entitled to the full amount of the Married Person or Civil Partner Tax Credit and the Employee (PAYE) Credit (2 Employee (PAYE) Credits if both have sufficient income taxable under the PAYE system)

 - May claim a proportion of other credits up to date of death